Intraventricular Flow Mapping

 MoCo

-• Neglecting myocardial motion in beamforming cause adverse interferences
+• Neglecting myocardial motion causes destructive interference

 • See articles #41, 50, 52, 54